-Simply put, Signature will work hard for you and perform beyond your expectations.
-So when searching for replacement windows in Lancaster, PA, you will find it is the most sensible window solution for your Lancaster area home.
+Simply put, ProVia’s windows are top-of-the-line, will work hard for you, and will perform beyond your expectations.
+When searching for replacement windows in Lancaster, PA, you will find it is the most sensible window solution for your home.

-You may be looking for a window equipped with advanced engineering that offers exceptional energy performance, safety and security, virtually maintenance-free enjoyment, ease of operation, or elegant refinement.
-Signature incorporates ALL of these important elements into one window.
+You may be looking for a window equipped with advanced engineering that offers exceptional energy performance, safety, and security, is virtually maintenance-free enjoyment, and offers ease of operation.
+ProVia incorporates ALL of these important elements into one window.

-Zephyr Thomas is your authorized Lancaster windows dealer for Signature.
-Signature is the superior window choice for your family, home, lifestyle, and budget.
+Zephyr Thomas is your authorized Lancaster windows dealer for ProVia.
+ProVia’s Aspect Series is the superior window choice for your family, home, lifestyle, and budget.

-Double hung windows are probably the most common style of window.
+Double-hung windows are probably the most common style of window.
 These windows consist of a top lite (or sash) and a bottom lite (or sash).
-Double hung windows can typically be opened from the top or the bottom.
-These are a versatile window style that can be used not only in your home but also work well for additions, sunrooms and porch enclosures.
+Double-hung windows can typically be opened from the top or the bottom.
+This is a versatile window style that can be used not only in your home, but also works well for additions, sunrooms, and porch enclosures.

-U Factor: Thermal Insulation The U Factor indicates how easily heat will flow through the window, whereas R Factor indicates the opposite, how well the window will resist heat flow.
+U Factor: U Factor measures thermal insulation.
+The U Factor indicates how easily heat will flow through the window, whereas the R Factor indicates the opposite, how well the window will resist heat flow.
 The lower the U Factor, the better a window insulates.

-Visible Transmittance (VT): Measures the percentage of visible light that is admitted through the window.
-High performance glass packages have been designed to enhance a window’s thermal performance by blocking ultraviolet and infrared light, while maximizing visible light transmission.
+Visible Transmittance (VT): VT measures the percentage of visible light that is admitted through the window.
+High-performance glass packages have been designed to enhance a window’s thermal performance by blocking ultraviolet and infrared light while maximizing visible light transmission.
 Clear glass itself blocks about 20% of visible light.

 What Is Air Infiltration?
 The amount of air that passes through the seals of a window’s operating sashes per minute, per square foot of window.
 Using a typical vinyl window would be like having a hole in the wall of your home, leaking 9.68 balloons worth of air per minute!

-Choose the glass, grid, and color options that are perfect for you and your home…the possibilities are nearly endless.
-The flexibility of our window designs and the ability to integrate any design and size into your home allows for optimum cost effectiveness and energy efficiency when needing windows in Lancaster.
+Choose the glass, grid, and color options that are perfect for you and your home– the possibilities are nearly endless.
+The flexibility of our window designs and the ability to integrate any design and size into your home allow for optimum cost-effectiveness and energy efficiency when you need new windows in or around Lancaster County.
 The choice is truly yours– style, size, color, and an assortment of specialty window shapes, grid styles, and glass options will provide a look designed exclusively for your home.

-Download the Signature brochure for more information and features.
+Download the Aspect (PDF) brochure for more information and features.
 We have other window series and options available, so visit our showroom or call for more information.